 When using Windows 10 as a power user, having administrative privileges is essential.
 Otherwise, you will be constantly blocked from making changes to certain settings and from accessing other resources.
 Well, the privileges and roles approach on Windows 10 is a complex issue, and should be outlined in a separate article.
 You can read about privileges and roles in Windows 10 here.

-You may need administrative rights to take full advantage of the settings and configurations offered through the Control Panel.
-This option is only applicable to users who aren’t members of the Administrator group already.
+You may need administrative rights to fully benefit from the settings and configurations offered through the Control Panel.
+This option is only applicable to users who aren’t already members of the Administrator group.

 This article explains two different methods of accessing the Control Panel as an administrator.
 Before proceeding, make sure you are using a standard or Power User account.